onofricamila/DyClee/README.md

 * t global
 * uncommon dimensions

-Consider the global approach is used in the density-based stage.
+Also consider the global approach is used in the density-based stage.

 ### :small_orange_diamond: How it works
 First of all, there are 2 independent stages that work at different rates: